The River

 - Enjoy Drama films and don't mind familiar tropes

-- Are a fan of Lee Kang-Sheng or the director
+- Are a fan of Lee Kang-sheng or the director

 - Want a character-driven story with emotional moments